-America's fireboat John D. McKean becomes a landmark for the people.
+America's fireboat John D. McKean will become a landmark for the people.

 John D. McKean is a fireboat that served the New York City Fire Department as Marine Company 1.

-Named in memory of Marine Engineer John D. Mckean, who was burned by live steam on September 17, 1953 in an explosion on the George B. McCellan.
+Named in memory of Marine Engineer John D. Mckean, who was burned by live steam on September 17, 1953 in an explosion on the George B. McClellan.

 Although fatally injured, McKean heroically remained at his post vainly trying to keep the vessel under control.
 He died on September 22, 1953

 John D. McKean is now a museum ship owned and operated by the non-profit Fireboat McKean Preservation Project.
+The non-profit’s vision is to open up the boat to the public to learn about it’s history and the brave actions of those who served aboard, and to offer boat rides.
 She is available for private tours.

 Help the McKean by making a tax-deductible donation, volunteering or contacting us to schedule a visit to learn more about the ship and maritime history.
 If you have a story to share about the McKean, please send us an email at email@example.com.